esnet/gdg/documentation/content/docs/examples.md

 1. Default option ("General")
 2. List of folders you wish to manage
-3. Wildcard configuration (all monitored folders)
+3. Wildcard configuration (all folders)

 ### Import / Download Dashboards